Gibberella fujikuroi: Importance

 In rice crops, this disease has made a staggering economic impact.
 Losses have been specifically high in Asian countries, namely India, Thailand, and Japan.
 Specifically, Basmati rice has been a main target for Gibberella fujikuroi.
 At times, growers have lost up to 50% of their crop.
 However, rates of disease are not often so high and only occur during epidemic years.

 Luckily, attempts at management have found success in the past and new treatments are continually researched.
 Growers can be confident that they will find an option to deal with this disease if it is present in their crop, if not initially, then hopefully by the next growing season.

 Pathogenesis

 The pathogen induces excessive gibberellin production in the plant, resulting in the rapid growth of the hosts.
 The amount of Gibberellin is important in determining the extent of the disease.
 Another interaction between the plant and pathogen is the sporulation of mycelium at the lower levels of the plant - white fungal masses can be observed.
-Conidia, the secondary inoculum, are the end result of these spore masses.
+Conidia, the secondary inoculum, are the result of these spore masses.